rehierl/node-tree-outliner/3-basic-design/temporary.md

 ```

 * the first element of heading content defines a section's heading/title
-* does not state anything about a heading's rank (R)
+* does not state anything about that heading's rank (R)
 * no indication that the 1st heading's rank is relevant in any way
-* however, if the 2nd heading's rank has equal or higher rank, the initial
+* however, if the 2nd heading's rank is equal or higher, then the initial
   section is closed and a sibling section (implied section) is created
 * consequently, the 1st heading's rank is relevant to the internal structure
-* this is what forces an outline to be a list of sections
+* this is so far the only reason for: the outline is a list of sections

 In other words: HTML's current structure of sections is dictated by the rank
-of heading content elements, an addition to the default/base definition.
+of heading content elements, which only is an addition to the default/base
+definition.
+That is, the default definitions are without rank.

 * looks the same - must act the same - wrong
-* the default/base definition must define the overall structure
+* the default definition must define the overall structure
-* and no addition must be allowed to deviate from it
+* no addition must be allowed to deviate from it
 * additions must respect the default case, not vice versa

-section+heading
+the issue is

+* the above structure (list) has significant impact on an implementation
+* there must be a darn good reason to support it

+section + heading

-* section+heading won't work
+* section + heading won't work
+* not from a design-based (theoretical) point of view,
+* but because it is too misleading/tempting to get it wrong
 * irritating as the 2nd heading (same rank) needs to be a subsection
 * the actual reason behind this decision - less irritating for authors?
 * courtesy to authors while ignoring implementations/theory?